 When Statistics Canada says that the average job search takes well over 15 weeks, a professional resume writer can make the crucial difference between a short job search and a long one.
 I’ve helped more than fifteen hundred clients clients move on to bigger and better career opportunities.
 Here are some of the reasons why my resumes win job interviews and make my clients happy.

-First, unlike many who came to resume writing from HR positions, my previous work was in financial supervision, purchasing and sales.
-Then I founded my own company and made it profitable.
-This operational experience gives me a huge advantage.
-Because I know the challenges and the problems that the new hires must master, my interview questions go deeper and uncover more reasons why managers should hire you.
+First, unlike many practitioners who transitioned to resume writing from HR, my previous work was in financial supervision, purchasing and sales.
+After that, I founded my own company and made it profitable.
+This operational background gives me a deeper understanding of the abilities that potential employers need to see than most job descriptions will convey.